pik94/otus_linux_administrator/hw_1/README.md

 #### Description
-This is the description of the 1-th.
+This is the description of the first homework.
 In this task is's needed to build a vagrant box with Centos 7.7 and the 5-th version of the kernel.
-To do this howework I used ```Ubuntu 16.04.5 LTS```.
+To do this homework I used ```Ubuntu 16.04.5 LTS```.

 #### Build
 To build a vagrant box for next running, read